 The department engages with the community, by hosting or participating in mathematic competitions for elementary to high school students or by sponsoring math competitions.
 Enrich your graduate experience and take part in math outreach activities.

-Admission Requirements.
 Applicants must have a Bachelor's degree with Honours in Mathematics, or equivalent.
 Qualified applicants requiring prerequisite courses may be required to take up to 12 undergraduate credits in addition to and as a part of the regular graduate program.
 Promising candidates who lack the equivalent of an Honours degree in Mathematics may be admitted after having completed a qualifying program.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.